rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 <u> The temptation</u>: It is tempting to define a `random` transformation matrix between a part and a whole, and then supervise the neural network accordingly.
 While `in principle` it could work, it makes no sense: the job of the neural net is to `encode structure` and not the noise.
 Unless, there is a `precise logic`, by which you may choose the 2D objects rotation matrix, it just  `won't work`.

-I am tempted to now re-introduce the image from David Marr's book, albeit with some changes (by yours truly <span style="font-size: 3em;">😬</span>).
+I am tempted to now re-introduce the image from David Marr's book, albeit with some changes.
 So here we go:

 <div style="margin-bottom: 20px;">